jsitarski/bindata/manual.md

 # Common Operations

-There are operations common to all BinData types, including user defined ones.
+There are operations common to allJBinData types, including user defined ones.
 These are summarised here.

 ## Reading and writing

 `::read(io)`

-:   Creates a BinData object and reads its value from the given string
+:   Creates aJBinData object and reads its value from the given string
     or `IO`.
 The newly created object is returned.

-        obj = BinData::Int8.read("\xff")
+        obj =JBinData::Int8.read("\xff")
         obj.snapshot #=> -1
     {:ruby}